 The Recovery Village offers guidance to parents and teens concerned about study drug abuse.
 There are no obligations or costs associated with calling — just compassionate, judgment-free help.
-We can guide you in assessing the situation, seeking local counseling or finding treatment for your teen.
+We can guide you in assessing the situation, seeking local counseling or finding the right teen rehab facility.

 Drug Enforcement Administration.
 “Pharmacist’s Manual an Informational Outline of the Controlled Substances Act.”
 2010.
 Accessed June 24, 2019.

 Ilieva, Irena P., and Martha J. Farah.
 “Enhancement Stimulants: Perceived Mot[…]itive Advantages.”
 2013, .
 Accessed June 24, 2019.